App Building Guidelines

 The Predictive Macros included with Designer that use the R tool are allowed in the Public Gallery.

 Unsupported App Features for Web

 These are not supported in the Analytics Gallery web environment.

 - File Browse (Save as), upload works fine on the web.

-- If an App throws any errors in the Desktop environment, it will not be able to be saved to the Gallery.
+- If an App throws any errors in the Desktop environment, you can't save it to Server.

 Best Practices for Building Apps

-If you use an Action tool to update a Detour tool, try to be complete and update the detour for both possibilities, i.e. detour left and detour right.
+If you use an Action tool to update a Detour tool, try to be complete and update the detour for both possibilities, in other words, detour left and detour right.
 Otherwise, if you just update for the one condition and you change the workflow while developing then you haven’t accounted for when you need the workflow to go the other way.